-Note: If the TPM supports multiple localities, it must support all of the features of locality arbitration including Seize.
+Note: If a TPM supports multiple localities, it must support all the features of locality arbitration including Seize.

-- 1. If the TPM supports Locality 0 to 4, this field SHALL be set to 1 - 2.
-If the TPM supports only Locality 0, this field SHALL be cleared to 0. - a.
-The TPM SHALL support all the fields and protocol for locality access. - b.
-The TPM SHALL NOT support TPM_LOC_CTRL_x.Seize.
+- 1. If a TPM supports Locality 0 to 4, this field SHALL be set to 1. - 2.
+If a TPM supports only Locality 0, this field SHALL be cleared to 0. - a.
+A TPM SHALL support all the fields and protocol for locality access. - b.
+A TPM SHALL NOT support TPM_ACCESS_x.Seize.